 - General functioning / mental health and wellbeing

-- Other important stuff like age, sport and long term goals
+- Other important stuff like age, sport and long-term goals

-I have to admit the name of our four questionnaires – all which start with the words Mental Toughness – have become misleading due to the fact that they measure more than just mental toughness now (they didn’t at the start – hence a bit like a nickname – it has stuck).
+I have to admit the name of our four questionnaires has become misleading.
+Why?
+Well, they measure more than just mental toughness now (they didn’t at the start – hence a bit like a nickname – it has stuck).